JoshuaKGoldberg/Goldblog/content/blog/code-before-super/index.md

 You can see the impacted transformers in the [pull request](https://github.com/microsoft/TypeScript/pull/29374/files) under `src/transformers`.
 They're coordinated by a [`getScriptTransformers` in `src/compiler/transformer.ts`](https://github.com/Microsoft/TypeScript/blob/39ff1568e9676d40cf545477e9fd04077eff9b78/src/compiler/transformer.ts#L41).

-The transformers relevant to this PR are, in order:
+The transformers relevant to this pull request are, in order:

 1. `transformTypeScript`: Removes type system specific syntax, leaving pure glorious JavaScript
 2. `transformClassFields`: Massages class fields such as class properties and parameter properties into their JavaScript equivalents